 - Lateral reaches: Standing straight, lean your body to the left and extend your right hand in the air, creating a crescent moon pose, then alternate sides.

 - Sumo squats: Without holding any weights, simply squat your knees and hold your hands to your chest, and then repeat.

-For more information about physical therapy or to schedule a consultation, contact NRG Atheletes Therapy Fitness.
+For more information about physiotherapist or to schedule a consultation, contact NRG Athletes Therapy Fitness.